 Along with wearing sunglasses and hats, sunscreen should always be a part of your family's Summer routine — but is the sunscreen in your beach bag right now actually safe?
-Healthy Child released a list of the 13 sunscreens with the worst EWG ratings for 2016 to alert parents.
+The EWG released its annual list of the sunscreens with the worst ratings for 2017 to alert parents.

 If any of these are in your arsenal, toss them and opt for one of these safe sunscreens instead.